 Washington State is committed to helping its small businesses grow.
 One way to do that is to help business leaders get over the inevitable hump that occurs in the second stage of a company’s life.
 Typically, businesses at this stage know that they need to grow, they just don’t know how, where or when.

-At its core is a group of highly specialized professionals known as the National Strategic Research Team (NSRT).
-These individuals are certified by the National Center for Economic Gardening.
-Working together with the company’s management team, they provide analysis on core strategy, market dynamics, qualified sales leads, innovation and temperament.
+At its core is a group of highly specialized professionals who serve as your virtual research team.
+Working together with the company’s management team, they provide analysis on a range of topics such as core strategy, market dynamics, qualified sales leads, innovation, operations, finance, human resources and temperament.

 Leveraging sophisticated tools and analytics that are not usually available to second-stagers, the team functions like an adjunct research staff, providing CEOs with information to make better decisions about critical issues.
 Researchers show second-stagers the big picture so they can make necessary adjustments that lead to increased growth and profitability.

 What are second-stage growth companies?